semihyagcioglu/increment/Things I Learned from Being on the Front Page of Hacker News.md

 Simply, an individual has a single vote.
 If the readers like what you share, you will get upvotes.
 The comments however are different.
 You can benefit a lot from them.

-The great thing about comments is, you have the opportunity to have a different angle when people share their opinion or make some points.
-[This is possibly the best place to meet with amazing people.]
+The great thing about comments is, you have the opportunity to have a different angle—if you know how to listen.
+This is also possibly the best place to meet with amazing people—it was in my case.

-Time is the best thing a reader can offer you.
+Time is the best thing a reader can offer you, among all other things.

 Readers simply use their valuable time to read what you wrote.
 As a reader, I would think — whatever I read — it must be worth it.

 Some readers however, go beyond reading and help you improve your work by taking the time to comment on your writings.
 I for myself, met with several amazing people by just sharing my writings on Hacker News.
 That being said, one of the commenters, took the time to fork my writing and proposed some changes for it. [xce] This was something I was not expecting.

-[It is interesting to see that there may be completely different comments.
-Here's a comment thread about one of my submissions.]
+I also did not expect to see that there may be completely different comments.
+Here's a comment thread about one of my submissions.

 — This is the saddest thing I've ever read. (moeedm)
 — On the other hand this is one of the best things I've ever read.
 (Marwy)